roderickjackson-bradley/socket_io_app/work/w10/d3/01-02-components-in-react/01-02-components-in-react.md

 ## Lab: Define the Remaining Components for Mastermind

-Build out the components for the Mastermind app based on the component **hierarchy** we identified earlier.
+Build out the components for the Mastermind app based on the components identified earlier.

 For now, all of the components can be defined as function components.

-When completed, the display should look something like this:
+Be sure to render the components in a hierarchy that results in a display looking something like this:

 <img src="https://i.imgur.com/gY4ANSw.png">